-Mr. CHUNG Chong Sun (鍾創新), aged 45, was appointed on December 18, 2020 as an independent non-executive Director.
-Mr. Chung joined our Group in December 2020 and is primarily responsible for providing independent opinion and judgement to our Board.
+Mr. Chung Chong Sun (鍾創新), aged 46, was appointed on December 18, 2020 as an independent non-executive Director.
+Mr. Chung joined the Group in December 2020 and is primarily responsible for providing independent opinion and judgement to the Board.